This post has nothing to do with Labor Day.

 I’ve been thinking about villains and heroes.
 In fiction, a well-developed villain has at least one

-redeemable characteristic, just as a hero needs to have at least one flaw.
+redeemable characteristics, just as a hero needs to have at least one flaw.

 As Christians, we might consider Judas the worst villain of all time for betraying Jesus.
 Does he have any redeemable qualities?
 We may feel a bit of sorrow for him, due to the fact that he hung himself out of remorse.
 But can we understand him?

 When I analyze Judas’s motives, I realize that he has flaws that I see in myself.
 In some ways, I can identify with him.

 He acted out of greed and perhaps jealousy.
 Scripture indicates that Judas controlled the money for Jesus and the disciples.
 He may even have kept some for himself.
 It seems he cared more about the money than he did about people.
 And he received thirty pieces of silver in exchange for his betrayal.[Tweet “Did Judas have any redeemable qualities? #villain #greed #Jesus”]

 At times I focus more on material things than on people.
 Author Chuck Swindoll says that greed is revealed by what upsets us.
 I must admit I get upset when I am treated unfairly in a financial transaction, whether it’s being overcharged for something I’m buying or not being paid what I am owed.

 Judas may have also been motivated by a desire for power.
 We are told that he expected Jesus to overthrow the Roman government and free the Jewish people.
 Perhaps he saw himself as